emwap/stream-paper/paper.md

 Most function definitions for finite streams are similar to those for infinite streams, with the addition of passing around the length parameter.
-Additionally, functions like appending two streams now make sense, and it is possible to allocate the whole stream to memory.
+Additionally, functions like appending two streams now make sense, and the whole stream can be allocated to memory.

 # A Pure Interface